Skip to the content.

 Your Responsibilities

 Attendance: Because much of this course is focused on discussion with your classmates, attending each session is important to both your ability to learn from the course and to contribute to what others get out of it as well.
 As such, you’ll be expected to attend every session and your participation will factor into your grade as described above.
-Should anything come up will require you to miss a class (illness, conferences, etc), please let one of the course staff know in advance.
+Should anything come up that will require you to miss a class (illness, conferences, etc), please let one of the course staff know in advance.

 Academic Integrity: Violations of class and university academic integrity policies will not be tolerated.
 Any instances of copying, cheating, plagiarism, or other academic integrity violations will be reported to your advisor and the dean of students in addition to resulting in an immediate failure of the course.